by Alex Poznyak

 At the age of 15, listening to music wasn’t enough for me.
 I wanted to let out the music that I was hearing in my head.
 I was lucky enough to get a computer, which was a rare luxury for those times.
 I wanted to write music, and my first attempts included using samples to make my own tracks.
 I would take sample packs, find the sounds that I liked, and combine them into a song.
 My first attempts were in a program called CoolEdit Pro.
 Maybe some of you still remember this tool.
 Later, I found one of the first releases of the FruityLoops application.
 That was somewhere between 2000 and 2002.

-I furthered my music production attempts by using my own beat created within FruityLoops and then putting samples on top of it.
+I furthered my music production attempts by using my own beats created within FruityLoops and then putting samples on top of it.
 But I couldn’t stop there.
 I remember when I first heard “Time of Our Lives” by Paul Van Dyke back in 2003.
 My first thoughts were, “Oh my God!!!
 What a wonderful melody!
 How can I do something like that?”
 I started looking through the huge sample packs I had accumulated over time and found nothing.
-I started to hate the fact that instead of making real music, I was searching for samples instead.
-What if I played music myself instead?
+I started to hate the fact that instead of making real music, I was searching for samples.
+What if I played music myself?

 I continued my generous attempts at writing music.
 Then it came time to choose what I’d do for a living.
 I couldn’t imagine I would be able to earn money doing music.
 I entered university in Kyiv, the capital of Ukraine.
 My studies were boring as shit, but that was my chance to stay in Kyiv.
 I was still bringing my tracks to local producers, but I didn’t have any luck.
 At the same time, my skills were becoming better and better.
 I started leaning toward rock music and played in a couple of bands at that time.